-• Oliver Ellingham (Board member) (term completed 9 April 2023)
+Mari Hurley (Chairperson, Board member) (term completed 8 April 2024)

-The Committee convened on 13 occasions in 2023.
+The Committee convened on 9 occasions in 2024.
 The Credit Committee plays a critical role in advising the Board on NAMA credit policy and in ensuring that credit decision making in relation to debtors is consistent with Board policy.

-The Credit Committee is responsible for the approval or rejection of credit applications within its delegated authority level (below Board level delegated authority but exceeding the credit approval authority delegated to the NAMA Chief Executive and Chief Commercial Officer by the Board).
-The Committee is required to operate in a considered and timely manner in order to support efficient credit-related decision making with respect to NAMA's debtor connections.
+The Credit Committee is responsible for the approval or rejection of credit applications within its delegated authority level (below Board level delegated authority but exceeding the credit approval authority delegated to the NAMA Chief Executive Officer and Chief Commercial Officer by the Board).
+The Committee is required to operate in a considered and timely manner to support efficient credit-related decision making with respect to NAMA's debtor connections.